Sweee2012/Langchain-Agent-Using-Math-and-Wikipedia/README.md

-# 🤖 LangChain Agent with Gemini & Wikipedia – Streamlit App
+# 🤖 LangChain Agent Using Math & Wikipedia – Streamlit App

 This project is a simple Streamlit web application that integrates **LangChain**, **Google Gemini (via `langchain_google_genai`)**, and **Wikipedia** tools to generate intelligent and structured responses to user queries.